Overview and prerequisites

-It’s recommended that you set a static MAC address.
+It is recommended that you set a static MAC address.
 By default, Hyper-V randomly creates MAC addresses, and if the MAC address changes, the network settings will be lost.
-Select static and assign a MAC address that doesn’t conflict with any other system on your network.
+Select static and assign a MAC address that does not conflict with any other system on your network.
 Click Network Adapter on the left, and then select Advanced Features.
 In the MAC address group, select Static, and then enter the MAC address.

 Click OK to save changes.

 Step 3.
-Initial setup of the virtual data protection appliance
+Initial setup of the virtual cloud failover appliance

 Enter the license key, or your Infrascale Dashboard credentials to select.

 At the Configure Storage screen, there are 3 lists of disks.
 On the left is a list of available drive that have not been assigned, and on the right is a list of storage disks, and catalog disks.
 To assign a disk to one of these categories, select the box next to the disk, and then click the right arrow (

 >>) next to the list you want to assign that disk to.
 Disks assigned to storage are used to store backup data, and disks assigned to the catalog volume will be used for the databases to manage backup jobs and deduplicated data.

 A summary screen is shown.
 Review you selected storage layout and then click Finish.